Coffee: Roasting

 The next step in the process is the roasting of the green coffee.
 Coffee is usually sold in a roasted state, and with rare exceptions, such as infusions from green coffee beans, coffee is roasted before it is consumed.
 It can be sold roasted by the supplier, or it can be home roasted.
-The roasting process influences the taste of the beverage by changing the coffee bean both physically and chemically.
+The roasting process influences the taste by changing the coffee bean physically and chemically.
 The bean decreases in weight as moisture is lost and increases in volume, causing it to become less dense.
 The density of the bean also influences the strength of the coffee and the requirements for packaging.

 The actual roasting begins when the temperature inside the bean reaches approximately 200 °C, though different varieties of seeds differ in moisture and density and therefore roast at different rates.
 During roasting, caramelization occurs as intense heat breaks down starches, changing them to simple sugars that begin to brown, which darkens the color of the bean.

 Sucrose is rapidly lost during the roasting process and may disappear entirely in darker roasts.
 During roasting, aromatic oils and acids weaken, changing the flavor; at 205 °C, other oils start to develop.
 One of these oils, caffeol, is created at about 200 °C, and is largely responsible for coffee's aroma and flavor.
 The difference in caffeine content between a light roast and a dark roast is only about 0.1%.

 Grading roasted beans

 Coffee "cuppers", or professional tasters, grade coffee.

 Depending on the color of the roasted beans as perceived by the human eye, they will be labeled as light, medium light, medium, medium dark, dark, or very dark.
-A more accurate method of discerning the degree of roast involves measuring the reflected light from roasted seeds illuminated with a light source in the near-infrared spectrum.
+Typical terms used commercially, from the lightest to the darkest, are light, medium, sometimes medium-dark, full, espresso, and high (or dark).A more accurate method of discerning the degree of roast involves measuring the reflected light from roasted seeds illuminated with a light source in the near-infrared spectrum.
 This elaborate light meter uses a process known as spectroscopy to return a number that consistently indicates the roasted coffee's relative degree of roast or flavor development.
 Coffee has, in many countries, been graded by size longer than it has been graded by quality.
 Grading is generally done with sieves, numbered to indicate the size of the perforations.